avijstein/Hangman/README.md

 Having tested this approach on hundreds of words in a sample, the success rate (of guessing within 9 turns) is about 95%.

+Disclaimer: the dictionary I use is the one hidden deep within Unix computers.
+It's not a great dictionary by any stretch of the imagination, but is decent to practice on.

 ### Playing Hangman

 Having a user play the game of hangman turned out to be a little more difficult than I expected.
 I was able to quickly build a version where I could just run from the command line.
 It requested a word from the user, checked to see if the word was in the dictionary, and requested a new one if it wasn't.
 From there, the computer would print out the updates of the game as it solved it with no other user interaction.